lawwayne/JJTTP-Team-4/README.md

 ## Contributors

-Kazi, Annie, Janelia, Jayzy, Ana, Matthew, Udipto, Daniel
+JJTTP-Team-4: Kazi, Annie, Janelia, Jayzy, Ana, Matthew, Udipto, Daniel

 ## Notes

 Only the home page was almost completely developed.
+This project is part of the 2021 Tech Talent Pipeline bootcamp.